Identify your requested topic from the list below or suggest a customized topic.

 Overview of Career Services (First-Year Favorite)

-• This 20-30 minute presentation is designed to provide a general overview of the services and resources available to students and alumni, through all stages of their career development.
+· This presentation is designed to provide a general overview of the services and resources available to students and alumni, through all stages of their career development.
+Additional topics, such as building one’s first resume, locating part-time job opportunities on-campus and off-campus, and using Handshake for the first time, will be discussed.

 Find Your Fit: Exploring Your Career Options (First-Year Favorite)

-• This presentation outlines the career decision-making and planning processes while providing students an overview of helpful tools, like Focus 2, to explore options for careers and majors.
+· This presentation outlines the career decision-making and planning processes (Explore, Connect, Launch) while providing students with an overview of helpful tools (like Focus 2, What Can I Do With This Major, etc.) to explore options for careers and majors.
 The relationship between academic major fit and life-long career success is also emphasized.

 First Job in College: The Basics for Finding a Part-Time Job (First-Year Favorite)

-Plan Ahead for Career Success: Maximize Your Experience through Internships and Other Experiential Opportunities (First-Year Favorite)
+Plan Ahead for Career Success: Maximizing Experiential Opportunities (First-Year Favorite)

-• This presentation is designed to help students learn about available opportunities for career development/exploration like pursuing internships, student organizations, volunteer work, research, job shadows, and more.
-We will cover the benefits of participating in these types of experiential opportunities as well as detail the steps involved in identifying, pursuing, and maximizing these opportunities.
+· This presentation is designed to help students learn about available opportunities for career development/exploration like pursuing internships, student organizations, volunteer work, research, job shadows, and more.
+We will cover the benefits of participating in these types of experiential education as well as detail the steps involved in identifying, pursuing, and maximizing these opportunities.

 Creating Resumes and Cover Letters

-• This presentation is designed to share tips for writing an effective resume and cover letter, while also sharing a general overview of the purpose and importance of these two career documents.
+· This presentation is designed to share best practices for writing an effective resume and cover letter, while also sharing a general overview of the purpose and importance of these two career documents.
+This presentation is also designed to discuss the skills valued by employers that can be applied in a variety of work settings.
+These skills can be either primary or complementary to an academic major and are acquired by students through education, including curricular and extracurricular activities.

 Preparing for a Career Fair